Automatically Connecting to UniAgents Using Custom Images

-This section describes how to package images for connecting UniAgent in the Linux and Windows environments.
-By using the images, you can purchase an ECS and UniAgent will then be automatically installed on it.
+This section describes how to package images for connecting to UniAgents in the Linux and Windows environments.
+By using an image, you can purchase an Elastic Compute Server (ECS).
+A UniAgent will then be automatically installed on it.

 Overview

-An image is an Elastic Compute Server (ECS) or Bare Metal Server (BMS) template that contains OS or service data and may also contain proprietary software and application software, such as database software.
+An image is an ECS or Bare Metal Server (BMS) template that contains OS or service data and may also contain application software (such as database software) and proprietary software.
 Images are classified into public, private, Marketplace, and shared images.

 Image Management Service (IMS) provides easy-to-use, self-service image management functions.
 You can use a public, private, or shared image to apply for ECSs.
 You can also create private images from existing ECSs or using external image files.

-- Create an ECS by referring to ECS Getting Started.
+- Create an ECS based on an image by referring to Elastic Cloud Server (ECS) Getting Started.

-- Download the install_uniagentd_self_OS.sh script to the /root directory of the ECS:
+- Download the install_uniagentd_OS.sh script to the /root directory of the ECS:

-- In the /etc/init.d/ directory, set the install_uniagentd_self_OS.sh script to automatically start upon power-on:
+- Run the following command to set the install_uniagentd_OS.sh script to automatically execute upon system startup:

 If the AOMInstall startup script exists in the /etc/init.d/ directory, your setting is successful.